KittyGiraudel/sass-guidelines/index.md

 In 2014, [Ruby Sass and LibSass teams decided to wait for both versions to sync up before moving forward with Sass as a language](https://github.com/sass/libsass/wiki/The-LibSass-Compatibility-Plan).
 Since then, LibSass has been actively releasing versions to have feature-parity with its older brother.

-Last inconsistencies are gathered and listed by myself under the [Sass-Compatibility][sass_compatibility] project.
+The remaining inconsistencies are gathered and listed by myself under the [Sass-Compatibility][sass_compatibility] project.
 If you are aware of an incompatibility between the two versions that is not listed, please be kind enough to open an issue.

-Now when it comes to choosing your compiler, it does not really matter.
-Actually, it is really up to your project.
-If it is a Ruby on Rails project, you better use Ruby Sass, which is perfectly suited for such a case.
+When it comes to choosing your compiler, it does not really matter.
+Choose based upon the suitability to your project.

+For example, if it is a Ruby on Rails project, you would be better using Ruby Sass.
+On the other hand, if principally using NodeJS in your project, [node-sass][node_sass] would be more suitable.

-On the other hand, LibSass is mostly dedicated to being wrapped.
-So if you want to use anything but Ruby, for instance NodeJS, [node-sass][node_sass] is all chosen.
-Also the major benefit of using LibSass is its speed: it is blazingly fast compared to Ruby Sass.
+The major benefit of using LibSass over Ruby Sass is its speed: it is blazingly fast compared to Ruby Sass.

 ### Further reading